AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ### [!DNL Communities] {#communities-65110}

-* The user is not able to add comment to the page, the post operation fails with error code 500 (NPR-37156).
+* The user is not able to add comment to the page, the `Post` operation fails with error code 500 (NPR-37156).

 * When deploying the application, a segment not found exception is observed due to the long running session of SyncManager (NPR-37351).